 And finally, you have the sources of noise that are way less common but people talk about sometimes, ie, ceiling fans, other electronics, laptops, computers, even things like radios.
 While this sounds crazy, it’s true some of this stuff can transmit through your amp.

-This will make me sound nuts but with my Fender mini amplifier (on Amazon), it often picks up on radio interference.
+This will make me sound nuts but with my Fender mini amplifier, it often picks up on radio interference.
 I’m not sure why this is the case, but it does happen.

 2) Set the Threshold Around -35dB to -50dB to Reduce the Noise